 The Ultimate Travel Rig

 I bought my Tak FS60cb second hand and paired with a no longer produced and relatively cheap Borg x0.7 super reducer.
-New the Tak FS60cb with it's dedicated reducer costs £1173.
-A great scope but not budgety - also this set up works best with a mono camera which means you need to buy a filter wheel and filters too.
+New the Tak FS60cb with it’s dedicated reducer costs £1173.
+Probably the best travel scope out there but not budgety .
+If you swap the scope for the bargain Sky Watcher 72ed then the whole set up becomes very affordable whilst also being very powerful.
+Heads up this set up works best with a mono camera which means you need to buy a filter wheel and filters too.

 Inspired in part by Stellina and refined through experimentation the ultimate biscuit travel rig is powerful and relatively cheap but to get this set up singing calls for a high level of geekery.
 Before I guide you through the theory of what makes this rig good, lets lay out the blue prints so you can see what she’s made of.

 Don’t be fooledc by the size, small scopes like this pack a massive punch.

 The Tak FS60CB has a fluorite crystal front lens which reduces colour fringing making this scope ‘tak’ sharp.
 If you combine it with the dedicated reducer you get a fast (F4.2) sharp scope capable of resolutions of about 2 arc seconds which just happens to be the resolution of the mount (we measure mount wobble in arc seconds too) its all part of what makes this such a good little astrophotography set up.
 Everything is in balance.
 You might want to spend a bit less money on the scope though.
 Below are what I’ve heard are good although I’ve not actually used them.

 Dedicated FS60cb 0.72 reducer

 To take the very best shots you can you absolutely need this – for visual you don’t